World War II

 WORLD WAR II OFFICIAL ARMY HISTORY EUROPE/MEDITERRANEAN/MIDDLE EAST/AFRICA

-World War II Offical Army History Volumes European, Mediterranean, Middle-East, and African Theaters 9,560 pages of official World War II Army history including 254 maps, 1,143 photographs, and 33 charts in 15 volumes written by Army historians covering the United States Army in the European, Mediterranean, Middle-East, and African Theaters of operation during World War II, archived on 3 CD-ROMS.
+World War II Offical Army History Volumes European, Mediterranean, Middle-East, and African Theaters 9,560 pages of official World War II Army history including 254 maps, 1,143 photographs, and 33 charts in 15 volumes written by Army historians covering the United States Army in the European, Mediterranean, Middle-East, and African Theaters of operation during World War II,.

 Each page of the volumes are graphically reproduced on the discs.
 The discs contain a text transcript of all text embedded into the graphic image of each page of each document, creating a searchable finding aid.
 Text searches can be done across all files on each disc.
 Color fold-out plate maps have been reproduced in full-color.